A generalized model of flocking with steering: The generalized flocking and steering model

-Thus the addition of the friction shows that the asymptotic velocities go to zero.
-This observation and other real world considerations show that in addition to pure flocking, there should be a ``steering'' component to each agent's acceleration.
+Thus $E(t) \to 0$ as $t \to \infty$. \end{proof} Thus the addition of the friction shows that the asymptotic velocities go to zero.
+We note that the inclusion of friction into the CS model in conjunction with a ``self propulsion'' term has been analysed in the literature \cite{ha2010asymptotic}.